-Therefore, now is a better time than ever to treat you and your family to an occasional takeaway and make use of that restaurant discount you have lying around to help keep your favourite local takeaways in business.
+Therefore, now is a better time than ever to treat you and your family to an occasional takeaway and make use of that restaurant discount you have lying around to help keep your favorite local takeaways in business.

-Now, the issue of ensuring that your food is delivered and consumed with no risk of contracting the coronavirus is something that plays on everyone’s mind.
+Now, the issue of ensuring that your food is delivered and consumed with no risk of contracting the Coronavirus is something that plays on everyone’s mind.
 However, putting in place some basic safety precautions when your food has been delivered can help relieve this concern.

 Use The Delivery Instruction Option

 Thanks to food delivery apps such as Uber Eats and Just Eat, adding a side note to your delivery driver asking them to leave the food at your door, or to meet you at the foot of your drive to prevent being in close contact with them, is made easy.
 By putting these basic safety precautions in place, it limits the risk of spreading the virus through close physical contact with others.
 When it comes to eating your takeaway, there is no evidence to suggest that the virus can be contracted through food, however disposing of the packaging it was delivered in and washing your hands after is advised.